 The San Diego River Park Foundation (SDRPF) works to conserve the San Diego River's ecological, cultural and recreational resources through volunteer programs, land management, monitoring and research.
 The SDRPF's RiverWatch volunteer-based program convenes once a month to monitor the water quality of multiple sites along the Lower San Diego River and its tributaries.
 The Foundation compiles several reports every year on the state of the river based on the data collected during RiverWatch.
 Last year's State of the River Report gave the lower San Diego River failing grades across the board.
-The conductivity of rivers in the US generally vary from 50 to 1500 microsiemens per centimeter (μ S/cm).
-The average value of specific conductance for the 15 sites monitored by the SDRPF in 2014 range from 1700 μ S/cm (for the easternmost tributary) to 15620 μ S/cm (for the estuary site), with most sites having averages between 2000 μ S/cm and 3000 μ S/cm.
-The 10-year norms for these same sites are 1690 μ S/cm and 7320 μ S/cm respectively.
+The conductivity of rivers in the US generally vary from 50 to 1500 microsiemens per centimeter ( $\mu$ S/cm).
+The average value of specific conductance for the 15 sites monitored by the SDRPF in 2014 range from 1700 $\mu$ S/cm (for the easternmost tributary) to 15620 $\mu$ S/cm.
+The 10-year norms for these same sites are 1690 $\mu$ S/cm and 7320 $\mu$ S/cm respectively.
 In fact, 13 out those 15 sites showed increases in conductivity from the 10-year norm.
 Phosphate and nitrate concentrations (partial contributors to TDS or Specific Conductance) are monitored monthly by SDRPF at five out of their 17 sites.
 (Kennedy, 2014)